SudeepGopavaram/Design_and_analysis_of_nmos_pmos_and_inveter_using_sky130pdk/README.md

    Its user-friendly interface, extensive simulation capabilities, and community support make it an invaluable tool in the field of electronic design.

+   > *You can refer to xschem manual [here](https://xschem.sourceforge.io/stefan/xschem_man/xschem_man.html)*

    **1.5 Skywater Technology**

    ![image](https://github.com/SudeepGopavaram/Design_and_analysis_of_nmos_and_pmos_using_sky130pdk/assets/57873021/f8f19c5c-1ded-40c1-a87b-82dc2e572bab)

-   The SkyWater Technology Foundry 130nm Process Design Kit (PDK) is a comprehensive collection of files, libraries, and documentation that enables the design and fabrication of integrated circuits (ICs) using the SkyWater 130nm process technology.
+   The [SkyWater](https://www.skywatertechnology.com/technology-and-design-enablement/) Technology Foundry 130nm Process Design Kit (PDK) is a comprehensive collection of files, libraries, and documentation that enables the design and fabrication of integrated circuits (ICs) using the SkyWater 130nm process technology.

    The SkyWater130 PDK is typically utilized in conjunction with electronic design automation (EDA) tools, enabling designers to create and verify their IC designs